Christian Walker Preview, Player Props: Diamondbacks vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.14 team ERA ranks 14th across all league pitching staffs.
+- The Cubs have a 4.12 team ERA that ranks 14th among all league pitching staffs.

-- Cubs pitchers combine to give up the ninth-fewest home runs in baseball (156 total, 1.1 per game).
+- The Cubs allow the seventh-fewest home runs in baseball (156 total, 1.1 per game).

-- The righty last pitched on Sunday against the Cincinnati Reds, when he tossed 5 2/3 innings, allowing five earned runs while giving up seven hits.
+- His last appearance came on Monday against the San Francisco Giants, when the left-hander threw eight scoreless innings while giving up two hits.

-- The 31-year-old has put up an ERA of 5.73, with 8 strikeouts per nine innings, in 25 games this season.
-Opponents have a .276 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.